 2. Take precautions for oral sex

-Although unprotected oral sex is presumably safer than unprotected anal sex or vaginal intercourse, it is no guarantee of protection against sexually transmitted diseases.
-Most STDs can be spread via oral sex.
+Although unprotected oral sex is presumably safer than unprotected anal sex or vaginal intercourse, it is no guarantee of protection against STIs.
+Most STIs can be spread via oral sex.
 To protect yourself, make sure your partner uses a condom if you're performing oral sex; if he's performing oral sex on you, or if you're having oral sex with a woman, use a dental dam, a flat piece of latex used during dental procedures.
 You can get them in some medical supply stores.
 They provide a barrier between the mouth and the vagina or anus during oral sex.
 Household plastic wrap or a split and flattened, unlubricated condom can also be used if you don't have a dental dam.
 Also, don't brush or floss your teeth right before having oral sex.
 Either may tear the lining of your mouth, increasing your exposure to viruses.

 3. Practice the best protection

-4. Get tested for STDs
+4. Get tested for STIs

-5. Know whether you have an STD
+5. Know whether you have an STI

-While some STDs may present with symptoms such as sores or ulcers or discharge, most, unfortunately, have no symptoms.
-You can't always tell if you or a partner has a STD just by looking.
-Don't rely on a partner's self reporting and assume that will prevent you from acquiring an STD.
+While some STIs may present with symptoms such as sores or ulcers or discharge, most, unfortunately, have no symptoms.
+You can't always tell if you or a partner has a STI just by looking.
+Don't rely on a partner's self reporting and assume that will prevent you from acquiring an STI.
 Many infected people do not know they have a problem.
 They may think symptoms are caused by something else, such as yeast infections, friction from sexual relations or allergies.
-So educate yourself about your own body and, in turn, learn about your individual risk for contracting an STD.
+So educate yourself about your own body and, in turn, learn about your individual risk for contracting an STI.
 One way to do this is to schedule an examination with a health care provider who can sit down with you and help you learn the principles for staying safe and sexually healthy.
 Don't allow fear, embarrassment or ignorance to jeopardize your future.

-6. Talk to your children about STDs
+6. Talk to your children about STIs

-Sexually transmitted diseases are particularly common among adolescents.
+Sexually transmitted infections are particularly common among adolescents.
 And it's an issue kids are concerned about.
-Parents can play a large role in their adolescents' behavior, both in terms of the behavior you model yourself and in terms of the communication between you and your teens.
-Make sure your daughter has regular visits with a competent gynecologist and that your son sees a medical professional who specializes in adolescent health at least once a year, if, for nothing else, than some plain talk about STDs and pregnancy.
+Parents can play a large role in their adolescent's behavior, both in terms of the behavior you model yourself and in terms of the communication between you and your teen.
+Make sure your daughter has regular visits with a competent gynecologist and that your son sees a medical professional who specializes in adolescent health at least once a year, if, for nothing else, than some plain talk about STIs and pregnancy.
 And talk to your kids.
 Study after study proves that when parents talk to their kids about sexual issues, their kids listen.
 Don't worry that talking about sex is the same as condoning it; hundreds of studies dispute that theory.
 In fact, studies show that when parents talk about sex, children are more likely to talk about it themselves, to delay their first sexual experiences and to protect themselves against pregnancy and disease when they do have sex.

 Organizations and Support